ysig/GraKeL/doc/user_manual/longer_introduction.rst

 as mentioned above, namely in the case of :code:`multiscale_laplacian`, if the user wants :math:`\mathcal{G}^{\text{train}} \rightarrow \mathcal{G}^{\text{test}}` to be concerned before fit we advise him to use the :code:`fit_transform`, function in the whole of the train and test data and separate the kernel matrices on the result.

-Using a :code:`kernel` type object through the decorator, should be equivalent with doing so from the decorator, if the correct parametrization is given.
+Using a :code:`kernel` type object through the decorator, should be equivalent with doing so without the decorator, if the correct parametrization is given.
 The decorator **does not** restrict any *user-oriented* interface of the kernels except if the user wants to write a kernel of his own.
 If you want to know more about the kernel structure in order to write your own see :ref:`myok`.